rqlite/rqlite/DOC/KUBERNETES.md

 ```bash
 kubectl scale statefulsets rqlite --replicas=9
 ```
 You could also increase the `replicas` count in `rqlite-3-nodes.yaml` and reapply the file.
 Note that you do **not** need to change the value of `bootstrap-expect`.
-If you do, you may trigger Kubernetes to restart the previously launched Pods, during the scaling process. `bootstrap-expect` only needs to be set to the desired size of your cluster on the very first time you launch it.
+If you do, you may trigger Kubernetes to restart the previously launched Pods during the scaling process. `bootstrap-expect` only needs to be set to the desired size of your cluster on the very first time you launch it.

 > :warning: **It is important that your rqlite cluster is healthy and fully functional before scaling up.
 It is also critical that DNS is working properly too.** If this is not the case, some of the new nodes may become standalone single-node clusters, as they will be unavailable to connect to the Leader.